zero-waste/say-no-to-plastic/readme.md

 Once you're happy with it check your Twitter for a while whilst it cools and transfer to an airtight container.
-This does keep it nice and crisp but we're all busy people and it will keep quite happily for a week covered in the baking tray.
+This does keep it nice and crisp but we're all busy people and it will keep quite happily for a week covered with another baking tray.

 Starting with 300g of oats makes one baking tray's worth.
 I tend to do two at once, the lower one stays in for the first eight minutes, stir and then I bring it to the top for a further four minutes.

 # Bread
 Shop bought bread can really only come from a proper baker.
 In this case it's